Sage-Bionetworks/portalsDocs/articles/challenge_participation.md

 ## Run your Algorithms and Submit to the Challenge

 You can submit to a challenge queue by using the R, Python or web client.
-In many cases, submitting through the web is easiest.
-All submissions must be first uploaded into Synapse.
-Follow instructions [here](getting_started.md#project-and-data-management-on-synapse) on how to upload to a project.
+All submissions must be first uploaded to Synapse.
+Follow these [instructions](getting_started.md#project-and-data-management-on-synapse) to learn how to upload to a project.
 Most challenge queues will be labeled by `challengename-subchallenge#` as a challenge may have different questions that it may want you to answer.
 Learn more about submitting to [evaluation queues](evaluation_queues.md)

 ## Share Ideas and Ask Questions